-As the city is Russia’s capital and major political center, another large share of the expatriates working in Moscow are diplomatic staff, foreign correspondents and employees of cultural institutions.
-There is also a high demand for foreign native speakers working in Moscow as language teachers.
+As the city is Russia’s capital and major political center, another large share of the expatriates in Moscow are diplomatic staff, foreign correspondents and employees of cultural institutions.
+There is also a high demand for foreign native speakers working as language teachers.

 Moscow's Main Industries

 The service sector is the city’s economic driving force; it employs a majority of the people working in Moscow.
 The city is also Russia’s leading financial center.
 It is home to the Russian Trading System (RTS) stock exchange.
 Nearly all of Russia’s largest banks have their headquarters here, including the Sberbank of Russia.

 Nevertheless, a significant portion of the people working in Moscow is still employed in the manufacturing sector.
 The most prominent industries in the city area include oil refining, food processing and electronics.
 In recent years, however, there have been initiatives to move much of the industry out of the city to the surrounding areas.

 Finding a Job in Moscow

 Depending on your background and qualifications, realizing your dream of working in Moscow may or may not be easy to fulfill.
-There is a high demand for foreign experts working in Moscow, but it is generally limited to specific sectors.
-Skills in the fields of human resources, business development, IT and finance are much sought after among foreigners working in Moscow.
+There is a high demand for foreign experts, but it is generally limited to specific sectors.
+Skills in the fields of human resources, business development, IT and finance are much sought after.

 Your most promising option for working in Moscow is to check directly with companies from your home country or multinationals in your field which are doing business in Russia.
 These are most likely to hire expatriates for working in Moscow.